The fastest growing widespread disease in the world: Diabetes

 Feet or face swelling as a result of water retention following kidney failure.

 Diabetes has a widely accepted approach to diagnosis.
 One of the criteria below is sufficient for diagnosis:

 Having fasting (after >8 hours without eating) blood glucose ≥126 mg/dL (7 mmol/L) on more than one occasion.

 Random blood glucose ≥200 mg/dL (11.1 mmol/L) and classic symptoms

 Positive oral glucose tolerance test (OGTT)

-It is possible that you may have higher than normal blood glucose level according to different circumstances, but also not fulfilling above criteria to be diabetic.
-In that case, it is said you are in the pre-diabetic phase, a critical stage where all efforts should be used to try to reverse the progress of the disease or delay the symptoms.
+It is possible that you may have a higher than normal blood glucose level according to different circumstances and not fulfill the above criteria to be diabetic.
+In that case, you are in the pre-diabetic phase, a critical stage where all efforts should be used to try to reverse the progress of the disease or delay the symptoms.